 To qualify to be taxed as a RIC and thus avoid corporate level federal income tax on the income we distribute to our stockholders, we are required, among other requirements, to distribute to our stockholders on an annual basis at least 90% of our taxable ordinary income plus the excess of our net short-term capital gains over net long-term capital losses ("Investment Company Taxable Income"), determined without regard to the dividends paid deduction.
 Additionally, the Credit Facility generally restricts the amount of distributions to stockholders that we can pay out to be no greater than the sum of certain amounts, including our net investment income, plus net capital gains, plus amounts elected by the Company to be considered as having been paid during the prior fiscal year in accordance with Section 855(a) of the Code.
-In accordance with these requirements, our Board of Directors declared, and we paid, monthly cash distributions of \$0.075 per common share for each of the six months from April through September 2022, and a supplemental distribution of \$0.12 per common share in June 2022.
-See also "Recent Developments - Distributions and Dividends" for a discussion of cash distributions to common stockholders declared by our Board of Directors in October 2022.
+In accordance with these requirements, our Board of Directors declared, and we paid, monthly cash distributions of \$0.075 per common share for each of the six months from April through September 2022, monthly cash distributions of \$0.08 per common share for each of the three months from October through December 2022, and supplemental distributions of \$0.12 per common share in June and December 2022.
+See also "Recent Developments - Distributions and Dividends" for a discussion of cash distributions to common stockholders declared by our Board of Directors in January 2023.

 For the fiscal year ended March 31, 2022, Investment Company Taxable Income exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$13.9 million of the first distributions paid subsequent to fiscal year-end as having been paid in the prior year.
 In addition, for the fiscal year ended March 31, 2022, net capital gains exceeded distributions declared and paid, and, in accordance with Section 855(a) of the Code, we elected to treat \$15.7 million of the first distributions paid subsequent to fiscal year-end as having been paid in the prior year.
-For the year ended March 31, 2022, we recorded \$2.8 million of net adjustments for estimated permanent book-tax differences to reflect tax character, which decreased Capital in excess of par value and Underdistributed net investment income and increased Accumulated net realized gain in excess of distributions.
-For the six months ended September 30, 2022, we recorded \$1.3 million of net adjustments for estimated permanent book-tax character, which decreased Capital in excess of par value and increased Overdistributed net investment income and Accumulated net realized gain in excess of distributions.
+For the year ended March 31, 2022, we recorded \$2.8 million of net adjustments for estimated permanent booktax differences to reflect tax character, which decreased Capital in excess of par value and Overdistributed net investment income and increased Accumulated net realized gain in excess of distributions.
+For the nine months ended December 31, 2022, we recorded \$1.6 million of net adjustments for estimated permanent book-tax differences to reflect tax character, which decreased Capital in excess of par value and increased Underdistributed net investment income and Accumulated net realized gain in excess of distributions.